-The landscape of education in America was transformed and forced into new online realities because of the 2020 COVID-19 pandemic.
+The landscape of education in America was transformed and forced into new online realities because of the 2020 Covid-19 pandemic.
 Graduate school here at The Seattle School was no exception, and now we are working and learning in a mixed-modality context.
-Whether you have recently been studying or coming back to school is new for you, it can be helpful to think through what your own learning needs are as we start the 2023-2024 Academic year.
+Whether you have recently been studying or coming back to school is new for you, it can be helpful to think through what your own learning needs are as we start the Academic year.
 Figuring out how to learn and engage in online contexts, while also processing the emotional weight of deeply personal content is a skill.
-Here are some guiding questions, suggestions, and resources to help you consider what you may need as you dive into online, relational learning.
+Here are some guiding questions, suggestions and resources to help you consider what you may need as you dive into online, relational learning.

 What do you need in order to be present?